ncahill89/starter-academic/content/post/reflections/index.md

 1. I made use of pre-recorded lectures.
 For my Data Analysis module, I had a full set of pre-recorded lectures which I had prepared last year when I taught this course.
 I made the relevant videos available to the students each time the topic had been covered in the F2F lectures;

-2. The Bayesian module was new so I decided to do live lecture recordings.
+2. The Bayesian module was new, so I decided to do live lecture recordings.
 I used Panopto and it worked well.
 Using Panopto also meant that the videos got automatically uploaded to Moodle which was really useful;

 3. I bought my own [webcam](https://www.amazon.co.uk/dp/B07TXNT3GL/ref=pe_27063361_487055811_TE_dp_1) that had a wide angle view.
 The webcams that were installed in the lecture rooms were static and fixed in place, which wasn't great.
 Also, I much prefer using my own laptop for teaching and the installed cameras were only connected to the desktops in the lecture rooms.
 The webcam cost about 50euro and was a worthwhile investment in my opinion;

 4. I made sure I could access everything I needed for my lecture from the web browser.
 I had my slides on one tab and the R studio server on another tab.
 This meant that once I hit record on the lecture I didn't need to mess around with switching between screen shares and instead I just toggled between tabs;

 5. Sometimes I would hand write additional calculations during the lectures.
 For this, I used an app called [replica](https://apps.apple.com/us/app/display-mirror-replica-app/id1468495939) combined with a white board app, both on my ipad.
 Replica allowed me to replicate my ipad screen on my laptop.
 I could again share this on a web browser tab, so this was super handy for the lecture recordings.
-This provided a really good alternative to using the doc-cam or a white board as with these the additional notes would have been hard to capture in the lecture video.
+This provided a really good alternative to using the doc-cam or a white board (which would have made it difficult to capture the additional notes in the lecture video).

 __Feedback__